sbv1307/combined-I/README.md

 Informatino and data related the the individual projects will be found in their onwn projects.
 E.g. There will be not software / firmware in this project.

 Project Version history:
  * 0.0.1 - Initial commit.
 Project structure, submodule and Page settings.
+ * 0.0.2 - Local KiCad Libraries added